 November 9, 1896: For the first time, a full game is played between the teams, at the Manor Ground.
 Arsenal win, 2-1.

 April 27, 1901: After playing Sheffield United to a 2-2 draw in the FA Cup Final in front of 110,820 fans at the Crystal Palace stadium in South London (since demolished and replaced with a much smaller stadium, and with no connection to the current club named Crystal Palace), Tottenham win a replay at Burnden Park in Bolton (now part of "Greater Manchester"), 3-1, in front of 20,470.
-This makes Spurs the first Southern, let alone London, club to win the FA Cup.
+This makes Spurs the 1st Southern club to win the FA Cup.

-1904: Again, I can't find an exact date, and this time I can't even find first names for the men involved.
-During another reserve match at Plumstead, Tottenham player Chalmers assaulted Arsenal player Thorpe.
+1904: Again, I can't find an exact date, and this time I can't even find a first name for the Spurs man involved.
+During another reserve match at Plumstead, Tottenham player Chalmers assaulted Woolwich player Harry Thorpe.

 March 10, 1905: Chelsea Football Club are founded, and attempt to join the Southern League.
-Tottenham object, because it would cut into their "territory."
-Never mind that Fulham, Millwall, West Ham (E13), Clapton Orient (now Leyton Orient, E10) and, yes, Woolwich Arsenal were all already considered "London clubs," and that Orient were within 5 miles of White Hart Lane, and unlike The Lane were then actually in London; whereas Chelsea's stadium, Stamford Bridge, is 13 miles away by the shortest land route.
-Tottenham's objection is upheld.
+Tottenham object, because it would cut into "their territory."
+Never mind that Fulham, Millwall, West Ham United (E13), Clapton Orient (now Leyton Orient, E10) and, yes, Woolwich Arsenal were all already considered "London clubs," and that Orient were within 5 miles of White Hart Lane, and unlike The Lane were then actually in London; whereas Chelsea's stadium, Stamford Bridge, is 13 miles away by the shortest land route.
+And yet, Tottenham's objection is upheld.